Gigantes Island [ Islas de Gigantes ]

 We at The Happy Trip just concluded our latest adventure at Islas de Gigantes.
 The group of islands and islets, popularly known as Islas de Gigantes or Gigantes Islands is located in the Municipality of Carles in the Province of Iloilo, Philippines.

-Cabugaw Gamal Island: The most photographed Island in Islas de Gigantes
+Cabugaw Gamal Island: The most photographed Island in Gigantes Island [ Islas de Gigantes ]

-Islas de Gigantes is blessed with spectacular sceneries, clear waters, and white sand beaches.
+Islas de Gigantes (a.k.a as Gigantes Island, Isla Gigantes) is blessed with spectacular sceneries, clear waters, and white sand beaches.
 The rich vast blue seascape brimming with rich marine life; interesting caverns and caves; Palawan like rock formations and the long stretch of white sand beaches are just some of the reasons for people to visit the place.

 Gigantes Islands is composed of 2 big islands (Gigantes Norte and Gigantes Sur) and ten Islets, namely: Cabugao Gamay, Cabugay Daku, Balbagon, Waydahun, Bulubadiang, Bantigue, Gigantillo, Gakitgakit, Gigantona and Ojatras.

-Here’s my personal budget when we visited Islas de Gigantes.
-Please take note, that this budget was based from my place of origin – Bacolod City.
+Here’s my personal budget when we visited Gigantes Island.
+Please take note, that this budget was based on my place of origin – Bacolod City.

 -Iloilo Port to Tagbak Terminal (Taxi Fare) – 150.00